JAForbes/blog/posts/versality-of-array-methods.md

 // but we'll curry it so we can easily call it when we're chaining const divide = a => b => a / b

-// we'll leave toLowerCase as is, because we don't need to do null checks anymore function toLowerCase(str){
+// we'll leave toLowerCase as is
+// because we don't need to do null checks with our new system function toLowerCase(str){
   return str.toLowerCase()
 }

-// We only wrap the unsafe part, the initial function call is already safe. const get = p => unsafeToMaybe( o => o[p] )
+// We only need to wrap the unsafe part const get = p => unsafeToMaybe( o => o[p] )

 const parseJSON = unsafeToMaybe(JSON.parse)